sdmirch/blogdown/content/portfolio/influencers.md

 > Checked if top influencers on the leaderboard shave posts which show up in the "top results" of the search page for the #womenwhoclimb hashtag, which shows trending content.

-Turns out, every person on the leaderboard was already sponsored in some fashion, and they appeared in the "top results" section at least once over the span of this two-week project.
+Turns out, every person on the leaderboard was already sponsored in some fashion, and they all appeared in the "top results" section at least once over the span of this two-week project.

 ## Conclusions and Future Work
 The data pipeline for identifying power-middle influencers on Instagram yielded some promising first-cut results!
 Network analysis is a powerful way to analyze social media interactions and can be useful for niche marketing campaigns.

-The next steps for this project include expanding the interaction score to include comment-response interactions and averaging an authenticity score for all their captions instead of only the caption for post with the specific hashtag.
+The next steps for this project include expanding the interaction score to include comment-response interactions and averaging an authenticity score for all captions instead of only the caption for post with the specific hashtag.
 I would also like to create a scoring methodology for micro-influencers.

 ## Want to see more?
 Check out the [code](https://github.com/sdmirch/instagram-influencer-graph) that made this project a reality.